-Let’s travel together to one of the locations of this tour.
+Bonjour!
+Let’s travel together to one of the locations that we visit in both of our tours, La Belle Vie tour, and A taste of France Tour.
 Known as France’s Venice, the town of L’isle sur La Sorgue is a small and quintessentially French town of warm toned buildings, summer flowers, and quaint bridges crossing the canals that weave throughout.
 It rests in the Vaucluse region of France in Provence, not far from Avignon, and is blessed with a Mediterranean climate, meaning summers are warm and cheerful, and winters are mild.

 The towns Sunday flea markets are what the village is most celebrated for, drawing tourists and locals alike.
 The charming atmosphere and picturesque setting of the town is only enhanced by the market stalls set up on the banks of the Sorgue River.
 Cheerful tourists mill between stalls offering everything from antiques, vintage items, collectibles, hand-made soaps, as well as classic provincial cheese, wine, and desserts.
 The market is considered of the largest of its kind within Europe, and its notable range of antiques and vintage items attracts many collectors.

 The market, also known as the "brocante" (antique market), is believed to have originated in the early 20th century, when dealers and collectors from Paris would travel to the small town to buy and sell antiques and collectibles.
 During World War II, many Parisians were forced to flee the city and those who moved to L'Isle-sur-la-Sorgue brought with them their furniture and other household items.
 Many of them began selling their belongings at the Sunday market leading to the eclectic style of offerings it is famous for!